RezaSR/filegen-from-excel/README.md

 # filegen-from-excel
-Generate text files from Excel data based on a template.
+Generate text files from each row of Excel data based on a template.

 ## Limitations
 - Currently only works with .xlsx Excel files